imkristenbrown/Heron-Pdam-gene-expression/BioInf/ZD_Heron-Pdam-gene-expression.md

 #SBATCH --mail-type=BEGIN,END,FAIL #email you when job starts, stops and/or fails
 #SBATCH --mail-user=zdellaert@uri.edu #your email to send notifications
 #SBATCH --partition=putnamlab
-#SBATCH --error="align_error" #if your job fails, the error report will be put in this file
+#SBATCH --error="align_Pacuta_error" #if your job fails, the error report will be put in this file
-#SBATCH --output="align_output" #once your job is completed, any final job report comments will be put in this file
+#SBATCH --output="align_Pacuta_output" #once your job is completed, any final job report comments will be put in this file
 #SBATCH -D /data/putnamlab/zdellaert/Pdam-TagSeq/processed

 # load modules needed